jmontleon/pixelbook-fedora/README.md

 1. `sudo dnf -y install pixelbook-udev`, if you haven't already.

 ### Capslock
-To use the Search key as a Capslock:
+In Xfce, to use the Search key as a Capslock:
 1. `sudo dnf -y install xdotool`
 1. Configure a keyboard shortcut for SuperL to run `xdotool key Caps_Lock`

+In Gnome, to use the Capslock and Super keys run these commands at login or add them to a script to run at login:
+1. `xmodmap -e 'keysym Super_L = Caps_Lock'`
+1. `xmodmap -e 'keysym Super_R = Super_L'`

 ### Backlight
 1. `sudo dnf -y install pixelbook-scripts`